inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/tags/tags-exporters.md

 to specify, which exact header should be used to read the session-ID from.

 The default-instrumentation of InspectIT will check the specified _session-id-header_ for a valid session-ID.
 Thus, there is no additional configuration necessary to read session-ID from HTTP-headers.
-The length of a session-ID is restricted to a minimum of 64 characters and a maximum of 512 characters.

 Behind every session-ID, there is a data storage containing all data tags for this session, as long as they are enabled for browser propagation.
 These data storages can only be created, by sending requests to the target application, which the Ocelot-agent is attached to.